Hosts and Hosting

 What is Hosting?

-Hosting in the conversational sense is online innkeeping — a large part of what makes a sense of context and “place” worth coming back to again and again in the glistening, fragmented wasteland of the Web.
+Hosting in the conversational sense is online innkeeping — a large part of what makes a sense of context and “place” worth coming back to again and again.
 Designating an informed, opinionated and outgoing conference host who is focused on encouraging interaction with a light touch, without censorship of ideas or language, is part of the magic of The WELL.

 Hosts of Featured Conferences are community members who stimulate participation; and deal with the fascinating people issues that arise in this medium, just as they would in social situations such as hanging out in a village square, corner bar, classroom or a group of travel companions.